NewCastile/chicksgold-water-jug-challenge/README.md

 To separate the testing code from production the branch `vitest` was created, ensuring that no code test-related is present in production which made lead to all kind of problems (for example: The `data-testid` attributes leads to worst accesibility and SEO metrics).

+To run all the test run the command `npm run test` in your terminal